llop/R-Type/README.md

 # R-Type
-R-Type clone using an outdated version of OpenGL
+R-Type clone using an outdated version of OpenGL and VS2010